scrblue/transaction-processor/README.md

 stdout.
 A `default.nix` file is included for the convenience of NixOS users like myself -- if you do not know what that is, it is safe to ignore the file.

+## A very important note
+By default this crate has the `no_persist` feature enabled such as to make tests run more easily.
+If you expect user and transaction data to persist between runs of the application, as would be expected from a banking application, please disable this feature.

 ## Dependencies
 * serde -- because who in their right mind does serialization and deserialization in Rust without Serde